blmage/duolingo-tts-controls/README.md

   * `Esc` to close the panel.

-* a panel is displayed and focused (*a keyboard icon is visible in the lower-right corner*), use:
+* a control panel is displayed and focused (*a keyboard icon is visible in the lower-right corner*), use:

   * `<` / `>` to decrease / increase the playback rate (speed),